fernhw/Pro-Input-System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 #Thanks for reading and please enjoy and help improve the project.

+## Notes by the author.

+This system was created for Amy's Escape, a game I'm working on please support it by following it
+@amysEscapeGame (twitter)
+amysescape.com (website)